-When you can’t decide between a margarita, or a Corona, sip on a Beer Margarita; the best of both worlds!
+When you can’t decide between a margarita, or a beer, make a pitcher of Beer Margaritas with Corona; the best of both worlds!
 Made with fresh squeezed lime juice.

 There was no way I could *not* post a margarita recipe the Friday before Cinco de Mayo.
 Truthfully, I’m incredibly simple when it comes to a marg.
 I like em’ pretty classic, which probably sounds kind of boring, but I like what I like, friends.

 My only stipulation when sipping on a classic margarita, is that it must have fresh lime juice.
 I can’t do sour mix.
 I’m thirty-four, and my body will straight up revolt against me if I do it.
 Plus, why buy the mix when it’s honestly super simple to juice your own limes?
 I have a small hand juicer for recipes that need a few tablespoons of fresh juice, but I also have a little electric juicer for when I need to juice 10-ish limes; like I did for this Beer Margarita.

 The first time I had something similar to this my friend, Lane, made a pitcher before a Zac Brown Band concert – her version was equal parts limeade, tequila, water, and beer.
 It was perfect (and S T R O N G) for a little Florida tailgating before a live show.